groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/pptx.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Effortlessly compare PPTX documents using the Node.js PDF Comparison API with JavaScript."
+head_title: "Check differences of PPTX presentations by GroupDocs.Comparison for Node.js via Java product."
-head_description: "GroupDocs.Comparison for Node.js via Java offers an API to generate detailed document comparison reports for Node.js applications."
+head_description: "PPTX presentations could be analyzed by GroupDocs.Comparison Node.js via Java solution, that composes genuine reports with rich information describing various types of content distinctions."

 ############################# Header ############################
-title: "Comparing your PPTX files in Node.js"
+title: "Comparison for PPTX presentations with Node.js via Java"
-description: "Document comparison API based on Node.js provides opportunity to collect and display data about any distinctions in PPTX files.
-Enhance the productivity of your solutions in file comparison tasks with GroupDocs.Comparison."
+description: "Use the document processing API in Node.js to identify and highlight alterations in MS PowerPoint PPTX files using applications based on Node.js via Java.
+Improve your business processes with swift and effortless data analysis."
 subtitle: "Solution for files comparing"

 header_actions: